minprog/prog-project/10 Milestones/10 Project Proposal/10 Proposal.md

 # Project Proposal

 You'll spend the first day building a *problem definition*.
-An important part of this is understanding the limitations and possibilities of the platform that you will be building your software on.
+A part of this is understanding the limitations and possibilities of the platform that you will be building your software on.

-The result of this phase is a *proposal document* that thorougly describes the folowing aspects of your application:
+The result is a *proposal document* that thorougly describes the folowing aspects of your application:

-- what features will be exposed to the end user, what problem will be solved for the user
+- what problem will be solved for the user

+- what features will be available to solve the problem

-- a preliminary sketch of what the application will look like
+- an overview sketch of what the application will look like for the user; if you envision the application to have multiple screens, sketch these all out

 - what data sets and data sources will you need, how you will get the data into the right form for your app